sagemath/trac_to_gh/Issue 9985.md

 # Issue 9985: MPFI fails to build on AIX 5.3 - appears not to know .a is the extension for shared libraries on AIX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9986

 Original creator: drkirkby